wilsonh0/tp/docs/UserGuide.md

 <panel type="seamless" header="### Removing a tag: `removetag`{.properties}" expanded no-close no-switch>

 ##### Removes a tag from the specified employee.

+- `INDEX` refers to the employee's position in the displayed list.
+- `TAG` must be a non-empty string and can contain spaces.
+- If the employee already has the tag, an error message will be shown.

 **Format:**
 ```properties